 Since the fat comes out at the cannula tip, this ensures the fat is deposited in the superficial subcutaneous space in your buttock.
 Any other method can only really guess where the cannula tip is.
 Even injecting in a plane parallel to the table can result in injury to the vein and depositing fat in the intramuscular plane.
 If you are injecting a lot, or injecting very quickly with a power injection tool, there is no time to pull out or even ‘feel’ what you are doing.
 If you hit a vein, it’s too late.
 It is really important to note that in the most recent cases of PFE, the surgeons thought they were injecting in a superficial subcutaneous space.

-General Anesthesia causes vasodilation.
+General anesthesia causes vasodilation.
 Vasodilation basically means that the veins enlarge.
-In addition, the machine that breathes for you during General Anesthesia uses positive pressure ventilation (PPV) to push air into your lungs.
-This pushes the blood inside the the chest out into the peripheral veins, which also dilates the peripheral veins.
+In addition, the machine that breathes for you during general anesthesia uses positive pressure ventilation (PPV) to push air into your lungs.
+This pushes the blood inside the chest out into the peripheral veins, which also dilates the peripheral veins.

 I do not think Brazilian butt lifts should be performed under general anesthesia.

 The problem is that when performing a BBL under general anesthesia, the veins get bigger, therefore presenting a larger target for injury and an easier pathway for fat to flow into!
 This is a recipe for pulmonary fat embolism.